 Members of groups and organizations who are ready to discover the significant culture-gaps that exist between their previously unwritten (mostly dysfunctional) cultural norms and the desired (healthy) cultural norms that would promote high performance and satisfaction—are the ideal candidates to benefit from this survey.
 Next, members can apply the five steps of problem management to close their most troublesome culture-gaps.
 Taking this survey is thus highly relevant to all these OCCUPATIONAL IDENTITIES:

-The price for 1 ONLINE Culture-Gap® Survey for yourself is $25.
+The price for 1 ONLINE Culture-Gap® Survey is $25.
 Once you complete your purchase, you have 90 days to take the survey and download a file for graphing and interpreting your four culture-gap scores.